Massachusetts Rehabilitation Commission (MRC) Home Modification Resources

 The Massachusetts Assistive Technology Loan Program (ATLP)

 The Massachusetts Assistive Technology Loan Program (ATLP) provides low-interest loans to qualified people with disabilities and their families to purchase assistive technology devices and services that will help them lead more independent lives.
-If you are not financially eligible for home modifications under the HMLP, you can apply to the ATLP.
-Contact: Jason Luciano at 1-800-244-2756 ext.428 TTY 1-800-564-9700 or www.massatloan.org
+If you are not financially eligible for home modifications under the HMLP, you may be able to apply to the ATLP.
+Contact: Leonidas Tonevski at 1-800-244-2756 ext.428 or 431 TTY 1-800-564-9700 or www.massatloan.org

 Other State Agencies with Home Modification Resources

-Individuals eligible for services for the Department of Mental Retardation may be eligible to receive adaptive housing services through the Family Support Program.
-For more information contact your regional DMR office or visit www.mass.gov/dmr.
+Individuals eligible for services for the Department of Developmental Services may be eligible to receive adaptive housing services through the Family Support Program.
+For more information contact your regional DDS office or visit www.mass.gov/dds.

 Catastrophic Illness in Children Relief Fund (CICRF)

 The Catastrophic Illness in Children Relief Fund was established by legislation in 2000 to help families bear the excessive financial burdens associated with the care of children with special health care needs and disabilities.
-In order to be eligible, a family must have expenses related to a child's medical condition that exceed 10% of the family's gross annual income up to $100,000 and 15% of any portion of the annual family income that exceeds $100,000.
-For more information, call Division for Special Health Needs Community Support Line at 1-800-882-1435 or go to www.mass.gov/cicrf
+For more information, call Division for Special Health Needs Community Support Line at 1-800-882-1435 or go to www.mass.gov/eohhs/gov/departments/dph/programs/family-health/cicrf

 Mass Housing, Home Improvement Loan Program